 When I have bought summer clothes in the past they tend to be dresses that I can just simply throw on, with no effort needed.
 However these tend to be unflattering to my body shape and nowhere near reflect who I am or my personal style.
 What I like to call convenience clothing!
 These specific items are worn in the house and unfortunately that’s as far as they go.
 I just don’t feel my best self when wearing these items of clothing in public, no matter how comfortable they are.
 Do you have any clothes like that my dears?
 I’ll be honest, I have a fair bit.

 But these pieces I’ve listed throughout this blog 100% show to the world exactly who I am and are also super comfortable, which is a huge bonus.
 What I basically wanted is a wardrobe that excites me to wear it just as my autumn/winter collection does.
 A wardrobe that looks as though I’ve put hours of effort when in reality all I’ve done is throw on a fabulous dress and my trusty mustard loafers (which I’m obsessed with!)

-trouble putting this all together now, can’t you?!
+You can see why I’ve had such trouble putting this all together now, can’t you?!